serge567/IgH-EtherCAT-master-with-EasyCAT-slave-example/README.md

       Bus 004 Device 002: ID 0bda:8153 Realtek Semiconductor Corp.
 RTL8153 Gigabit Ethernet Adapter

-    where LAN with chipset RTL8153 (0bda:8153), IgH EtherCAT master source code does not include Ethernet driver module specially for RTL8153 (0bda:8153) to use it for EtherCAT operation, ethercat master "generic" lan driver is going to be used.
+    where LAN with chipset RTL8153 (0bda:8153), the IgH EtherCAT master source code does not include Ethernet driver module specially for RTL8153 (0bda:8153) to use it for EtherCAT operation, ethercat master "generic" lan driver is going to be used.

     for this example, in /etc/sysconfig/ethercat file: